tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 Stunned, I stood there for a moment thinking of what could have happened, so I recklessly advanced in his direction.
 “Wait!”
 I called out and began jogging his way and made it about twenty or so feet behind him.
 He did not slow down or stop for me.
 He continued walking quickly, turning another corner and eventually was out of my sight.
 I don’t normally act out of impulse, but the manner in which this man left his shift made me anxious.
-An action like this would probably cause my employer to wonder about me but I didn’t really care at the time.
 He looked terrified out of his mind.
 It was someone I was familiar with but never got his name.
 He’s been here since I arrived, so he had to have been here for over a year.

 &#x200B;

-Making my way around the corner, still jogging, I saw that he was already approaching his vehicle and getting in, so I slowed down and eventually stopped.
+Still jogging, I saw that he was already approaching his vehicle and getting in, so I slowed down and eventually stopped.
 Phil was flagged and he got the gate opened for him.
 It looked like the guy was shouting at Phil in his car to hurry up.
 I was standing near the edge of where the parking lot meets the property and Phil noticed me.
 I could see he looked at me frowning, shrugging his shoulders.

-When I asked one of the supervisors about it later, he informed me that the employee was suddenly hit with a panic attack and began feeling claustrophobic to the point where he had to go home.
-He marked him down on an attendance sheet and looked up at me.
+When I asked one of the supervisors about it later, he informed me that he couldn't tell me.
+He marked something down in his work log and looked up at me.

 &#x200B;